transcanada/OracleXEDSC/README.md

  2. Configure Oracle XE install with desired system account password
  3. Install Oracle XE

-When `Ensure` is set to `Absent`, the resource will throw an error as uninstall or Oracle XE is not supported by module yet.
+When `Ensure` is set to `Absent`, the resource will throw an error as uninstall of Oracle XE is not supported by module yet.

 When `State` is `Started`, the resource will ensure that the Oracle XE windows services 'OracleServiceXE' and 'OracleXETNSListener' are running.
 When `Stopped`, it will ensure all Oracle XE services are stopped.